nitikagupta1403/WeaveAI/notes/02_WHY_DIFFUSION.md

-# RQ9 — Why does DDPM predict Gaussian noise instead of the clean image?
+# RQ9 — Why Does DDPM Predict Gaussian Noise Instead of the Clean Image?

 ## Motivation

-In the previous chapter, we established that a neural network is required because the clean image \(x_0\) is unknown during inference.
+In the previous chapter, we discovered why a neural network is necessary.

-A natural question now arises.
+Although the reverse diffusion posterior

+\[
+q(x_{t-1}\mid x_t,x_0)
+\]

+is mathematically known, it cannot be evaluated during inference because the clean image \(x_0\) is unknown.

+This naturally leads to the next question.

-If we are already using a neural network, what exactly should it predict?
+> **If we already need a neural network, what should it learn?**

-Several possibilities seem reasonable.
+At first glance, several choices seem reasonable.

-It could predict
+The network could predict

-- the previous image \(x_{t-1}\),
+- the previous noisy image \(x_{t-1}\),
 - the original clean image \(x_0\),
 - or the Gaussian noise \(\epsilon\).

-Surprisingly, DDPM chooses to predict the added Gaussian noise.
+Surprisingly, DDPM chooses the third option.

 Why?